 Digital transformation may finally, finally, be creating a meaningful change, says Bernhard Kotanko, senior partner in Hong Kong at McKinsey & Co.

 The consultancy has surveyed agents and consumers in mainland China, where digitization is the most advanced in the region.
 It has found customers now expect personal service, and that digital tools make this approach feasible for agents.

 “We can visualize a new distribution model that is a hybrid,” Kotanko said.
-“Sixty to eight percent of interactions and learnings are digital, using social media, which leads to personalization.”
+“Sixty to eighty percent of interactions and learnings are digital, using social media, which leads to personalization.”

 This creates a virtuous cycle: better products for customers, better feedback and leads for salespeople, and more insightful data and overall customer satisfaction for insurance companies.

 The industry is not there yet, but COVID-19 has speeded it toward this happier future, with China about two years ahead of the rest of Asia Pacific.

 If Kotanko is right, the rise of personalization marks a fundamental change in how the industry operates.